Many businesses are going through a period of great change where the solid ground is frankly now a bit wobbly:

 Dealing with change – what stops people handling this well?
 Fear of the unknown, not facing those fears, not exploring what choices they have available and not reaching for a positive future state.

-In many situations asking two questions of ourselves and others can move things along swimmingly:
+In many situations asking two questions of ourselves and others can open up a new perspective and so move things along swimmingly:

 what are you frightened of?